VGabriel45/BiconomyMultichainSDK/README.md

 };
 ```

-3. Example Workflow
+3.Example Workflow
 To create and deploy smart accounts on-chain:

-If the deployOnChain field is omitted, the smart account will be instantiated but not deployed.
-Deployment will be triggered upon the first UserOperation.
+If the ***deployOnChain*** field is omitted, the smart account will be instantiated but not deployed.
+Deployment will be triggered upon the first ***UserOperation***.

-The optional deployOnChain field, if provided, mandates the prefundAmount—the gas amount allocated for smart account deployment.
+The optional ***deployOnChain*** field, if provided, requires ***prefundAmount***, which is needed for contract deployment and running transactions if no paymaster is used.
 Ensure adequate gas provisioning for each chain.

 ```javascript